 Flamelite Hiker Alcohol Burner and Flamelite Ultra Alcohol Burner: These alcohol burners are optional but in my experience, extremely handy.
 They can be used over and over again your Flamelite or other alcohol burning stove such as the Solo Stove.

 Farberware Classic Stainless Steel Yosemite 8-Cup Coffee Percolator: Here is a link to my own percolator.
-It is about $20 and without question, it makes great coffee.
+Without question, it makes great coffee.
 I also own this manual coffee grinder: Hario Ceramic Coffee Mill.
 Note that whole beans store well when sealed in a Mason Jar (see How to Use a FoodSaver for Vacuum Canning).

 Outdoor Pot Pan Cookware: I purchased this cookware specifically for this review and could not be more pleased.
 In spite of what some of the reviews say, I found the handles to be sturdy.
 The pots easy to use and easy to clean plus they conducted heat well.
 If I had to do it all over again, I would probably get this four piece set instead.